PythonForChange/PyfochDocs/index.rst

     This is a a line in the same paragraph, which looks like another paragraph ::

-Note we use the "\\" symbol in order to Pyfoch do not recognize the comma like a new line command.
-In general, we say that the "\\" symbol scapes the next character.
+Note we use the "\\" symbol in order to Pyfoch do not recognize the comma like a new line command. :raw-html:`<br />` In general, we say that the "\\" symbol scapes the next character.

 ##################
 Insertion commands